Capgemini Engineering: Early 21st century

-In 2009, Altran launched its Altran Research program to reinforce its position as a leading innovation consultancy.
-The program is centered around three main themes: designing tools that can guarantee long-lasting solutions, innovative research and proof-of-concepts, and research on how to organize and improve innovative practices.
+In 2009, Altran launched its Altran Research program.
+The program is centered around three main themes: designing tools, research and proof-of-concepts, and research on how to organize and improve practices.

 In 2012, as part its Performance Plan 2012, PSA Peugeot Citroën chose Altran as its strategic partner.

 In early 2013, Altran group finalised the acquisition of 100% of IndustrieHansa, an engineering and consulting group based in Germany, placing it among the top five in the market of Technical Consultancy, Innovation, Research and Development.

-In June 2015, Altran and General Electric (GE) announced a new agreement to co-develop the next generation of industrial Internet solutions that will allow companies to take advantage of the Internet of Things and big data to optimize the management of their employees and processes.

 Altran continued to acquire innovation consultancies in other countries as part of its expansion strategy.
-In February 2015, it acquired Nspyre, a Dutch leader in R&D and high-technology.
+In February 2015, it acquired Nspyre, a Dutch R&D and high-technology firm.
 In July 2015, it bought SiConTech, an Indian engineering company specializing in semiconductors.

 Altran's revenues reached €1.945 billion in 2015.
 At that time, it had over 25,000 employees operating in over 20 countries.

 In November 2015, Dominique Cerutti announced his five-year strategic plan, "Altran 2020.
 Ignition."
 The plan aimed for the firm to reach 3 billion euros in revenue in five years and a big increase in profitability.

-In December 2015, Altran announced the acquisition of Tessella, an international leader in analytical and data science consulting.
+In December 2015, Altran announced the acquisition of Tessella, in analytical and data science consulting.